top of page

 UCP Secretary

-History and American Studies, BA Douglass College, Rutgers University Elementary Education, MA Seton Hall Univ Goal-driven academic leader with 25+ years of hand on experience.
+Is a tenured Educator with the Somerville Board of Education and a local historian and blogger.
+She holds a BA in History and American Studies, from Douglass College, Rutgers University and a Masters in Elementary Education from Seton Hall University.
+She is a goal-driven academic leader with 25+ years of hand on experience.
 Designer of comprehensive programs that facilitate the unique needs of a diverse student population.

 Valerie Anderson